riverbed/steelscript-steelhead/docs/tutorial.rst

 ---------------------

-As a last item to help get started with your own scripts, we will post a new script below, then walk through the key differences with the above-mentioned examples.
+As a last item to help get started with your own scripts, we will post a new script below, then walk through the key sections in the example script.

 .. code-block:: python